DataConservancy/dc-packaging-spec/README.md

 ### Publishing the site

-When the changes have been approved, publish them to the website by
+When the changes have been approved, publish them to the [website][wiki] by
 running:

     mvn clean site -Dpush